 Programming is not a piece of cake, but if you think that the best programmer is the one who can type by heart all the libraries and frameworks, line by line, then you are quite wrong!
-It is all about translation skills, rather than memorization skills.
+Most programming skills are about translation, rather than memorization skills.
 The role of the programmer is to successfully translate the human problem into machine language and then leave the dirty job of calculation for the machine (that’s why we invented them in the end).

 While working on global projects I met hundreds of programmers, juniors to seniors, from all over the world.
 Amongst them, Italians not speaking a word in English, Filipinos speaking only Spanish, Latin Americans speaking half Spanish half English, English not understanding my English and Indians communicating mostly with head gestures… Different languages, backgrounds, beliefs, communication methods, professional behaviors, business etiquettes and, above all, different coding styles.
 With this global experience I realized that the significant difference between a good programmer and an excellent one was the ability of the latter to grab the concept of the Requested Functionality (RF) and translate it in his mind in a flow diagram (an intermediate state between the human words and machine code) containing blocks not only from this RF, but also from related processes, integrated functionalities, project priorities, team responsibilities, time constraints and deadlines, already implemented code, removed code and more.